SWAPNIL2804RAJ/swapnil_raj_portfolio/README.md

 # 💼 Swapnil Raj - Software Developer Portfolio

 Welcome to the official repository of my personal portfolio website.
-This platform showcases my journey, skills, projects, and experiences as a Full Stack Developer specializing in React Native and the MERN/MEAN stack.
+This platform showcases my journey, skills, projects, and experiences as a Full Stack Developer specializing in React Native and the MERN stack.

 ## 🌐 Live Website